 When our waiter returned about ten-to-fifteen minutes later, he placed the first two plates down on the table.
 “Eat them while they’re hot,” he instructed us.
 “We can only make two at a time, so these will get cold if you wait for the rest.”

 He didn’t have to tell us twice!
 I was quite happy to see that the pancake was more like a crepe; nice and thin.
-I’m not usually a big eater, and I was worried that the portions would be too big to handle.
+I’m not usually a big eater, and I was worried that their portions would be too big for me to handle.
 But the amount was just right:

 The lambada strawberries were spectacular.
 They were so sweet and flavourful that you’d almost think they’d been dipped in a sugar syrup coating.
 The pancakes themselves were hot and delicious.
 I was sad when I looked down at my plate a few minutes later and realized it was already empty.
 I practically inhaled this thing.

 While the staff didn’t make us feel rushed to finish and pay, the constant line-up of people on the stairs hoping for a seat was enough to make us wrap up our meal quickly.